Time Magazine once called George Washington Carver a “Black Leonardo,” a title worthy of this great scientist, educator, botanist, and inventor.

-Turmoil would soon prevail as not long after his birth, George along with his Mother, were kidnapped by Confederates from Arkansas and sold in Kentucky.
+Not long after his birth, George, along with his Mother, was kidnapped by Confederates from Arkansas and sold in Kentucky, Turmoil would soon prevail.
 Moses Carver moved to action, hiring a man named John Bentley to find them.
-Fortunately for George, Bentley tracked him down and Moses negotiated his return to Missouri with the ransom being a racehorse valued at $300.
-Unfortunately, George’s mother Mary wasn’t found.
+Fortunately for George, Bentley tracked him down, and Moses negotiated his return to Missouri with the ransom being a racehorse valued at $300.
+Unfortunately, George’s mother, Mary wasn’t found.

 Not long after his return to Missouri, slavery ended for his family.
 George was a sickly child, now orphaned, and Moses Carver and his wife Susan took him and his brother under their wings.
 Due to his frailty, Carver wasn’t required to do the more laborious chores around the farm and spent a lot of time exploring nature and tending the Carver’s gardens around the house.
-Flowers around the property flourished, and when a visitor asked George how to make her own prettier, he responded by telling her to “love them”.
+Flowers around the property flourished, and when a visitor asked George how to make her own prettier, he told her to “love them.”

-During this time, Susan Carver taught George how to read, since black children were not allowed in the local schools.
+During this time, Susan Carver taught George how to read since black children were not allowed in the local schools.
 George had a thirst for knowledge, so when he saw several black children going into a school during a trip to Neosho 10 miles south, he immediately knew he had to attend.
-Only 11 at the time, he told the Carver’s that he was going to move to Neosho to go to school, saying he would figure out how to provide for himself using some of the knowledge he had gained through Susan.
-The Carver’s decided not to stop him, and George made his way there.
+Only 11 at the time, he told the Carvers that he would move to Neosho to go to school, saying he would figure out how to provide for himself using some of the knowledge he had gained through Susan.
+The Carvers decided not to stop him, and George made his way there.

 His first night was spent in the loft of a barn near the schoolhouse.
 The next morning, as George awaited the school to open, he met Mariah Watkins, reportedly the owner of the home and barn where he had stayed.
-He stated that he wanted to rent a room and identified himself as “Carver’s George”, as he explained his intentions on going to the school as a student.
-Carver later recalled that Watkins replied that from now on his name was “George Carver”.
-She also made an impression on young George when she said: “You must learn all you can, then go back into the world and give your learning back to the people”.
+He stated that he wanted to rent a room and identified himself as “Carver’s George” as he explained his intentions to attend the school as a student.
+Carver later recalled that Watkins replied that from now on, his name was “George Carver.”
+She also made an impression on young George when she said: “You must learn all you can, then go back into the world and give your learning back to the people.”

-Applying to several colleges, he was accepted at Highland College in Highland, Kansas in 1886.
+Applying to several colleges, he was accepted at Highland College in Highland, Kansas, in 1886.
 His hopes of higher education were immediately dashed upon arrival as the college rejected him due to his race.
-From there he wound up in Ness County, Kansas where he homesteaded a claim.
-There he maintained a small conservatory of plants and flowers along with a geological collection.
-He also maintained 17 acres of crops ranging from rice and corn to fruit trees, all while earning money as a ranch hand and doing odd jobs in nearby Beeler.
+From there, he wound up in Ness County, Kansas, where he homesteaded a claim.
+There, he maintained a small conservatory of plants and flowers along with a geological collection.
+He also maintained 17 acres of crops ranging from rice and corn to fruit trees while earning money as a ranch hand and doing odd jobs in nearby Beeler.

 He managed to get an education loan from the Bank of Ness City and left there in 1890 to study art and piano at Simpson College in Indianola, Iowa.
 His art teacher, recognizing Carver’s talent for painting plants and flowers, encouraged him to study botany.
 He became the first black student at Iowa State Agriculture College in Ames that next year.

-After earning a Masters’s Degree, Booker T. Washington of the African-American Tuskegee Institute, in Tuskegee Alabama, offered Carver a job as head of it’s Agriculture Department.
+After earning a Masters’s Degree, Booker T. Washington of the African-American Tuskegee Institute, in Tuskegee Alabama, offered Carver a job as head of its Agriculture Department.
 It would be here that Carver would do most of his incredible work as not only an educator but as a scientist.
 He even designed a mobile classroom he called a “Jesup wagon”, named after philanthropist Morris Jesup who provided some of the funding for the program.
-He used it to take education to the farmers, teaching methods of crop rotation, introducing alternative cash crops while improving the soil depleted from the repeated planting of cotton.
+He used it to educate the farmers, teaching crop rotation methods and introducing alternative cash crops while improving the soil depleted from repeated cotton planting.

 Carver had tremendously helped the farmers of the south learn to improve their depleted soils through crop rotation, restoring nitrogen to the soil.
-This practice taught by Carver and several other agriculture experts resulted in improved cotton yields and gave farmers alternative crops of sweet potatoes, soybeans, and the likes.
+This practice, taught by Carver and several other agriculture experts, improved cotton yields and gave farmers alternative crops of sweet potatoes, soybeans, and the likes.
 His works had even been publicly admired by President Theodore Roosevelt early on, who knew of Carver through former professors in Iowa that had gone on to serve on his cabinet.

-During his 47 years at the Tuskegee Institute, he reputedly discovered three hundred uses for peanuts, and hundreds more for soybeans, pecans, and sweet potatoes, however, he only obtained three patents, none of which were commercially successful.
-In addition, Carver left no records for making his products and did not keep a laboratory notebook.
+During his 47 years at the Tuskegee Institute, he reputedly discovered 300 uses for peanuts and hundreds more for soybeans, pecans, and sweet potatoes.
+However, he only obtained three patents, none of which were commercially successful.
+In addition, Carver left no records of making his products and did not keep a laboratory notebook.
 Although credited in the past for inventing peanut butter, that is not true as other cultures have made it dating back centuries.
 In addition, Marcellus Gilmore Edson was awarded a patent for the manufacture of peanut butter in 1884 when Carver was only 20.

-Despite his limited commercial successes, Carver, during the last couple of decades of his life, was well known and traveled to promote Tuskegee, peanuts, and racial harmony.
+During the last couple of decades of his life, Carver was well-known and traveled to promote Tuskegee, peanuts, and racial harmony despite his limited commercial successes.
 He met with three U.S. Presidents (Teddy Roosevelt, Coolidge, and Franklin Roosevelt), and even the Crown Prince of Sweden studied with him for several weeks.
-And although some say his claims to fame were over-exaggerated, he still left an incredible legacy in the field of agriculture.
-He died January 5, 1943, having never married.
-Buried beside Booker T. Washington in Tuskegee, his grave says “He could have added fortune to fame, but caring for neither, he found happiness and honor in being helpful to the world”.
+And although some say his claims to fame were exaggerated, he still left an incredible legacy in agriculture.
+He died on January 5, 1943, having never married.
+Buried beside Booker T. Washington in Tuskegee, his grave says, “He could have added fortune to fame, but caring for neither, he found happiness and honor in being helpful to the world.”

 For more information: